cdf1982/cdf1982.github.io/glancecam/faqs.md

 > Then, you need the string format (per point 2 above).
 Luckily, your camera manufacturer is a good one and printed it out clearly in the manual: rtsp://USERNAME:PASSWORD@CAMERA-IP:554/Streaming/Channels/101/<br>
 > Not all manufacturers do a great job on this, but below we'll see how in most cases we can still find this essential information.<br>
 > Now let's combine our personal informations with the string format Hikvision told us to use in the manual: rtsp://mickey:rodent@192.100.020.008:554/Streaming/Channels/101/<br>
-> This is the string we need to paste inside the 'IP camera video stream' field of GlanceCam's Preferences, and then save; if the credentials and IP are correct and the string format and port are also what the camera requires, in a few seconds we'll be able to see our realtime stream.
+> This is the string we need to paste inside the 'IP camera video stream' field of GlanceCam's Settings, and then save; if the credentials and IP are correct and the string format and port are also what the camera requires, in a few seconds we'll be able to see our realtime stream.
 Success 🎉!
 >
 > Now, let's say **you have done just as described in the example above and saved the string, but the stream does not start**:<br>
 >